top of page

 Integrate Neo4j GraphQL with Strapi

-const { ApolloServer } = require('apollo-server-koa');
+const { ApolloServer } = require("apollo-server-koa");

-const { neoSchema } = require('../schema');
+const { driver, neoSchema } = require("../config/neo4j_database");

 const schema = await neoSchema.getSchema();